 A rodeo is a form of entertainment or sport in which skills such as riding broncos, bull riding, roping calves or wrestling steers are displayed.
-RSPCA Australia is strongly opposed to rodeos because of the potential for significant injury, suffering, distress or even death to the animals involved.
+RSPCA Australia is opposed to rodeos because of the potential for significant injury, suffering and distress to the animals involved.
 Rodeos are held in most States in Australia but are prohibited in the Australian Capital Territory.